 The Company is obligated under various operating lease agreements for office space.
 Generally, the lease agreements require the payment of base rent plus escalations for increases in building operating costs and real estate taxes.
-Rental expense under operating leases amounted to \$53,000 and \$25,000 for the three months ended March 31, 2011 and 2010, respectively.
+Rental expense under operating leases amounted to \$52,000 and \$105,000 for the three and six months ended June 30, 2011, respectively, and \$25,000 and \$50,000 for the three and six months ended June 30, 2010, respectively.

 The Company is obligated to pay royalties to Creighton University ("Creighton") on the sales of products licensed from Creighton pursuant to an exclusive license and development agreement (see Note 9).
-The Company is also obligated under an agreement with Dr. Parviz Amid to pay a 4% royalty to Dr. Amid on the sales of any product developed with Dr. Amid's assistance, including the AMID StaplerTM, for a period of ten years from the first commercial sale of such product.
-No royalties have been incurred or paid for the three months ended March 31, 2011 or 2010.
+The Company is also obligated under an agreement with Dr. Parviz Amid to pay a 4% royalty to Dr. Amid on the sales of any product developed with Dr. Amid's assistance, including the AMID Stapler®, for a period of ten years from the first commercial sale of such product.
+No royalties have been incurred or paid for the three and six months ended June 30, 2011, and for the three and six months ended June 30, 2010.

-The Company has placed orders with various suppliers for the purchase of certain tooling, inventory and contract engineering and research services.
+The Company has placed orders with various suppliers for the purchase of certain tooling, contract engineering and research services.
 Each of these orders has a duration or expected completion within the next twelve months.
 The Company currently has no material commitments with terms beyond twelve months.